 Dark green leafy vegetables are considered to be superfoods or powerhouse foods.
 Due to having a low glycemic index, they are good for patients with diabetes.
 (4).

 Spinach's pH value can be anywhere from 5.38 to 7.18.

 Watercress has a pH value ranging between 5.88 to 6.18 (5).

 The pH values can change depending on the greens’ growing conditions and processing methods.

 The PRAL (potential renal acid load) value is another way of looking at the acidity of the foods based on how much acid is produced in the organism from the given food.

-Spinach has the PRAL value of -11.8, while watercress has only -5.7.
-The more negative PRAL value of spinach shows that it’s more base producing.
+The PRAL value of spinach is -11.8, while the PRAL value of watercress is -5.7.
+The more negative PRAL value of spinach shows that it’s more base-producing.

 Weight Loss & Diets

 A 100g serving of spinach provides 23 calories, while watercress provides 11 calories, making it a better choice for low-calorie diets.
 Between these two, watercress is also a better choice for low-carb and low-fat diets.

 Both greens are low in carbs, fats, and calories, making them a great choice for weight loss diets, such as keto, Atkins, and Mediterranean diets.

 Leafy green vegetables are consumed during the anti-inflammatory diet.
 They are high in natural antioxidants, polyphenols, carotenoids, and vitamins, which protect cells from free-radical damage and reduce inflammation (6).

 Structures found in plants named thylakoids are shown to reduce appetite and help in the weight loss journey.
 The mechanisms behind these effects are thylakoids increasing and reducing levels of some hormones related to the appetite and desire to eat and preventing a drop in blood sugar after meals, helping you feel full for longer (7).

-As we already know, both spinach and watercress are rich in minerals, vitamins, antioxidants, nitrates, fiber, and other compounds which play their roles inside the organism, mainly showing favorable impacts on health.
+Both spinach and watercress are rich in minerals, vitamins, antioxidants, nitrates, fiber, and other compounds, mainly showing favorable impacts on health.